-Pennsylvania's New License Plates Cause Confusion for Recognition Tech
+Pennsylvania's New License Plates Cause Confusion for

-TECH ISSUES GOVERNMENT RESPONSE
+TECH ISSUESGOVERNMENT RESPONSE

-Pennsylvania's newly designed license plates, which feature zeros with slashes to differentiate them from the letter O, are causing confusion for **license plat
+Pennsylvania's newly designed license plates, which feature zeros with slashes to differentiate them from the letter O, are causing confusion for **license…

 Summary